-Horses became domesticated about 4000 years ago because our expansion of civilizations, wars against neighbors and exploration of far away lands required their use.
-Feeding them grains seemed logical as horses were often kept in places without pasture such as boats for ocean crossings or fenced in areas for ever-ready use against enemies.
+Horses became domesticated about 4000 years ago because our expansion of civilizations, wars against neighbors and exploration of faraway lands required their use.
+Feeding them grains seemed logical as horses were often kept in places without pasture such as boats for ocean crossings or fenced-inBy areas for ever-ready use against enemies.
 Making hay was not efficient as hay farming techniques and the shipment of hay are recent developments.

 Most people don’t feed the nightshade fruits to their horses, but it is interesting to know that every good Italian removes the skin and seeds of the tomato before eating them.
-They learned a long time ago that removing these lectin laden parts ended their illnesses caused from eating this new food that Columbus brought back from the new world.
+They learned a long time ago that removing these lectin-laden parts ended their illnesses caused by eating this new food that Columbus brought back from the new world.

 Lectins and Disease in Horses

-What about whole grains like the race horse oats that we fed 45 years ago?
-While a no-grain approach is the safest, if you just can’t stop feeding grain (extreme weather for instance), first go no-grain for at least 6 weeks to allow the full healing of the gut and the reestablishment of the good gut bacteria.
+What about whole grains like the racehorse oats that we fed 45 years ago?
+While a no-grain approach is the safest, if you just can’t stop feeding grain (extreme weather for instance), first go no-grain for at least 6 weeks to allow the full healing of the gut and the re-establishment of the good gut bacteria.
 Then, if you are looking for something to add, try adding extra protein if it is a top line or a better hoof you are looking for.
-Then, for added fat, go with the whole grains such as oats.
+Then, for added fat, go with whole grains such as oats.
 Use only enough whole grains to meet a need and stop feeding it when that need is no longer necessary such as the availability of spring pasture.
-In my experience though the results from a no grain diet will stop you from ever feeding grain again in almost all circumstances.
+In my experience, though the results from a no-grain diet will stop you from ever feeding grain again in almost all circumstances.
 (See the article in “The Horse” titled “Racing Standardbreds on an all forage diet”).

 As a comparison, an example of a hard seed is a peach.
 When the fruit becomes ripe, 3 things happen.
 First, the color of the skin changes and this is most likely what we developed color vision.
 Second, the lectins in the skin that make the fruit bitter are removed by the plant allowing our taste buds to accept the fruit.
-Third, the glucose within the fruit is converted to fructose which is a better sugar to create fat on our bodies.
+Third, the glucose within the fruit is converted to fructose which is a better sugar to create fat in our bodies.
 In addition, fructose is less stressful on insulin which is beneficial to that system, but fructose is more efficient in adding fat.
-Anybody want a glass of orange juice???
+Does anybody want a glass of orange juice???
 The benefit of eating the ripe hard seed is that we become fatter for the upcoming winter and the seed is thrown away which perpetuates the peach tree.
-Win – win.
+Win-win.